outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - 'finding interim "state-connecting" solutions' that solve problems 'temporarily' or 'emergently when applied at scale or under other conditions', such as how covering/reducing 'transportation costs to high job-density areas or cell phones costs or basic good (medicine, clean water) costs or "valuable idea"-inventing costs (computers, machine-learning, encryption, dictionary/encyclopedia, solution/rules database, quantum computing, batteries, solar power, math, clean energy, search engine, sorting algorithm, bitcoin, interface analysis)' is an interim solution to 'ending economic opportunity inequality' that when applied at scale might temporarily end economic inequality, & once other solutions are found to improve job distribution in general, it might complete the task if the previous state is the 'state after applying the interim solution', rather than applying it starting from the 'worst case scenario'

   - add to tech
+    - cars that can be stacked and linked to other cars as another variable of 'coordination' between cars for resource-sharing
+      - cars with fluid-like plastics that allow them to be merged temporarily with other cars
     - any implementation of a 'manmade wormhole' that uses entanglement to connect copies of an 'information and energy network, corresponding to or generating a person' would also have to copy the device capable of creating those 'connections' and the 'network copies', meaning it has to transmit itself to the position of the 'copied person' to avoid being stuck once connections degrade or as a safeguard against one copy or the original being destroyed (creating a backup with a backup-generator and backup-connector), and has to test the other position of the new copy for 'viability of the information/energy network in that position', otherwise there's no point investing in that copy, so it has to connect to 'environment networks of the new position' first, which could destroy the user (it has to check if the remote position is a solid or other structure which a person cant be copied to)
       - similarly it would have to check for other users ordering a wormhole to the same position, where their requests might interfere, to check for 'possible unviable environments' as well as 'current unviable environments', which would involve intercepting these requests or checking the other users making a request for a copy in the same position as the original user
       - 'checking for a structure in a remote entangled position' involves applying a function that changes molecules in the remote position in a similar way as it changes molecules in the local position